The experiences of gaming throughout the years.

 The software is nice and it at least detects my keyboard which is all good.
-Even ran a software update which I guess it just makes the LEDs do more “Things.”
-There’s also macros and other shit that you could assign to your keyboard but I’m just a punk ass casual gamer who types more then they actually game so I tend to leave the keyboard in its most basic of settings.
+Even ran a software update which We guess it just makes the LEDs do more “Things.”
+There’s also macros and other shit that you could assign to your keyboard but I’m just a punk-ass casual gamer who types more than they actually game so I tend to leave the keyboard in its most basic of settings.

 Corsair M65 Pro Gaming mouse RGB.

-It’s actually built very well and the steel housing compliments the mouse with plenty of PTFE padding on the bottom to keep the mouse gliding smoothly for probably years on my felt pad.
+It’s actually built very well and the steel housing complements the mouse with plenty of PTFE padding on the bottom to keep the mouse gliding smoothly for probably years on my felt pad.

 This is where I have to seriously throw down the negative rain on this mouse.
 It has this DPI up and down sensor system which great and all but you usually find your preferred DPI.
 Set it.
 And never change it again.
-To in effect the DPI setting should be tucked away somewhere else on this mouse.
+In effect, the DPI setting should be tucked away somewhere else on this mouse.
 There’s a “Sniper” button on the right-hand side which I tried to use in Quake and UT2k4.
 And the sniper button was very annoying.
-During day to day web-surfing activities the sniper mouse actually gets in the way as that’s where my thumb rests.
+During day to day web-surfing activities, the sniper mouse actually gets in the way as that’s where my thumb rests.